 03: A Miserable Drizzle

 Hours later, the Red Berry Boys' leader, a crabby man named Starfish, is begging white-haired Aldish wright Mathis Quigley to rejoin their gang.
-Quigley is reticent to deal with children, but finally relents when Starfish offers both more money and the childrens' eventual release.
-The news dispirits Quigley's son Matty who was hoping they would leave the foul work behind at last and travel to Sharteshane.
+Quigley is reluctant to deal with children, but finally relents when Starfish offers both more money and the children's eventual release.
+The news dispirits Quigley's son Matty, who was hoping they would leave the foul work behind at last and travel to Sharteshane.

 Waiting out the rain at a waystation, Sette stocks up on supplies as Duane recovers from their ordeal in the crypt.
 Returning with new clothes, Sette finds the zombie agitated and suspicious.
 He demands to know how they have come to be so far west and near the country of Cresce.
 He's adamant against entering Cresce, damning the country's people, its Queen, and even the Gefendur gods at large.
 Sette insists that she has no choice but to keep pushing them west and that if she fails in her mission for her father, she'll never be allowed to run the family herself - and in fact, her father may let the rest of the family dispose of her.
 Distraught, Duane reveals that the recently spilled blood awakened an unnatural hunger in him, one endemic to creatures of his composition, and that nearing Cresce will do no good things for his self-control.
 Still, he relents, and Sette promises they are almost at their destination.
 With the Peaceguard on their tail, they flee into the rain.